intunehub/Intune-Company-Portal/README.md

 There are three methods to sign in to the Company Portal app:

-* Using your work or school email and password.
+* Using your work or school email and password
-* Using certificate-based authentication.
+* Using certificate-based authentication
-* We noticed a sign-in from a new device.
+* We noticed a sign-in from a new device

 For optimal experience, follow the sign-in method recommended or required by your organization.